LucMiaz/KG/kg/README.md

 `save(self, filename)` | saves self to filename in json

 ### GraphicalInterval

-**Set of intervals with graphical support**.
-Requires an Axis.
-Optional SetOfRanges can be given.
-Optional argument for Discretization button display.
-Default value is `True`.
+ **Graphical support for SetOfIntervals.**

-Adds a list called `Rectangles` to the class `SetOfIntervals`.
+ Have a list called `Rectangles` corresponding to intervals of the class `SetOfIntervals`.
 This list containts duples : an Interval and a patch (displayed rectangle) linked to an axis (stored in self.ax).
-This allows to update `Rectangle` from the SetOfInterval attribute `RangeInter` and vice versa, i.e. when we want to delete a displayed patch, we look it up in `Rectangle` (by itering over its second argument), and then we can delete the corresponding `Interval` in `RangeInter`.
+This allows to update `Rectangle` from the SetOfInterval attribute `RangeInter` and vice versa, i.e. when we want to delete a displayed patch, we look it up in `Rectangle` (by itering over its second argument), and then we can delete the corresponding `Interval` in `RangeInter`.\n

 Method | Description
 ------- | ----------